 Writing a resignation letter is challenging.
-Heck, quitting in general is tough.
+Quitting, in general, is tough.

-Unless your workplace is a toxic mess, chances are you're not jumping for joy at the thought of letting your supervisor know that you’re pursuing another opportunity.
+Unless your workplace is a toxic mess, chances are you're not jumping for joy at the thought of letting your supervisor know that you’re on your way out.

 At its core, a resignation letter is an official document that begins a more seamless transition as you prepare to go on to your newest position.
 It protects both parties from uncertainty (when you’re leaving, how long they have to hire someone, etc.) and sets clear expectations.

 The greatest challenge with a resignation letter is knowing exactly what information needs to be included.
 Not to mention how to leave on a high note.

 Because of its formality, the resignation letter can often feel cruel or cold, but its purpose is to be short and clear.
 Keep your more relaxed goodbyes for the break room or a few one-on-ones with coworkers.